 - It does not require oxygen

-- Being a small compound it reacts quickly to produce immediate energy.
+- It’s a small compound so it reacts quickly to produce energy

-- PC can be quickly resynthesised so we are ready to sprint or throw again after a short recovery period.
+- PC quickly resynthesises so we are ready to go again after a short recovery period

-- Only small amounts are stored in the muscle so it runs out quickly (about 8 to 10 seconds).
+Muscle only stores small amounts so runs out quickly (8 to 10 seconds)

-What is Lactic Acid?
-It is simply a by-product when muscles produce energy without sufficient oxygen available.
+Lactic acid is simply a by-product when muscles produce energy without sufficient oxygen.
 Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as above), only without oxygen.